Showdown South of the Border – INTEGRIS Game Day Report: OKC at BKN | Oklahoma City Thunder

 “They play a really fast-paced, up tempo style.
 They take advantage of the 3-point line,” Donovan said.
 “It’s another great challenge for us.”

-“We know they’re going to come out aggressive, play hard and it’s going to be a great test for us,” Roberson added.
+“We know they’re going to come out aggressive, play hard and it’s going to be a great test for us,” the Thunder's defensive stopper Roberson added.
 “We have to come out and be the hungrier team.”

 Because of the Nets’ proficiency from the three-point line, the Thunder has to adopt the same mentality that helped it recover from a 17-point second half deficit on Tuesday against the Utah Jazz.
 The group stuck together, didn’t quit and fought its way back with a 32-14 fourth quarter to produce a 100-94 victory.
 Earlier in the season, the Thunder may not have won such a game, but the challenging circumstances it has faced so far this season have built up some resolve and will power to push through setbacks in games.